Killer: A Journal of Murder (film): Production

 Screenwriter Tim Metcalfe found a copy of the book Killer: A Journal of Murder (1970) by Thomas Gaddis and Joe Long, in a used-book store.
 It dealt most directly with Panzram's unpublished memoir about his life and his insistence on having no regret for his numerous crimes.
 After reading it, Metcalfe spent five years attempting to get the story onto the screen, writing his own screenplay.
 Metcalfe dedicated his debut film to Sam Peckinpah because his film The Wild Bunch inspired his desire to become a director.
 In 1999, the film was referred to in Tomorrow by Midnight, starring Alexis Arquette.

 Filming locations in America included Connecticut and Rhode Island.
 Places within Connecticut included Groton, New London, and Norwich and Sonalysts Studios in Waterford.

-Thematic elements

-The film employs many flashbacks to flesh out Panzram's adult life.
-Significantly, it only briefly mentions his murders and instead concentrates on his experiences in prison and last relationship with Lesser.
-In some flashbacks, Woods reads Panzram's words from his unpublished manuscript.
-During such flashbacks, Seth Romatelli portrays the teenaged Carl Panzram.

 Critical reception

 Los Angeles Times writer Kevin Thomas described the film as "powerful".
 He felt the film "goes beyond sending a message to illuminate a remarkable friendship".
 He concluded that "Woods is better than the picture, but he's so much the picture it scarcely matters."

 Time Out Film Guide praised Woods's performance, noting "he's terrifyingly alive in the part".
 Describing the film as "tough" and "gritty", the reviewer noted that the film "never flinches from the disturbing truths Panzram represents."
 Richard von Busack of Metroactive praised Woods's "outstanding" performance and Metcalfe's handling of "period slang".
 He described Woods as being the "soul" of the film, and praised the film for maintaining "moral equilibrium without being a hand wringer".
 However, he disapproved of the film's flashback montages, "overly dramatic" music, and "ineffective women characters."

 Bob Strauss of Los Angeles Daily News described the film as being "modest and absorbing", which "soon establishes its own hard, fascinating particulars".
 Although he pointed out the film's initial impression as being a "lower-budgeted" Dead Man Walking, he concluded: "We end up with an intimate knowledge of the minds of sympathetic guard Henry Lesser and the appalling - but never less than achingly human - Carl Panzram."